Pfern/TtT-in-Portugal-2016/README.md

   Relevant models from cognitive science;

-  Delivering a learning event as a mission;
+  Delivering a learning event as a mission; establishing learning mode, teamwork and mutual trust;

   Closed loop learning delivery;